MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 The third command uses the **Exit** keyword to end the interactive session and close the connection.
 The fourth command confirms that the Process.txt file is on the remote computer.
-A `Get-ChildItem` ("dir") command on the local computer cannot find the file.
+A `Get-ChildItem` ("dir") command on the local computer can't find the file.

 ```powershell
 PS C:\> Enter-PSSession -ComputerName Server01